simeononsecurity/simeononsecurity.ch/content/articles/how-to-identify-phishing/index.md

 - Text messages that contain a link to a fake website, asking you to enter your login information
 - Phone calls from people claiming to be from a company, asking for personal information

-## Applying

-Now that you understand the types of messages used in phishing attempts, it's time to **apply** that knowledge.
-If you receive a message that fits one of these types, be suspicious.
-If the message is from a financial institution or other company, do not click on any links or provide any personal information.
-Instead, call the company's customer service line to verify the message's authenticity.

 ## Analyzing

 When analyzing a message for signs of phishing, there are a few **key things** to look for.
 Here are some tips on how to identify phishing emails, texts, and calls.